Konijima/PZ-BaseMod/Client-Server-Concept/lua/client/MyModName/README.md

 ## ClientEvents.lua

-> Adds the Client Events defined into the config file.
+> Prepare our mod custom events on the client, defined in our Config.

 ## ServerModData.lua

-> Create and prepare the various Global ModData used by our mod. **(client-side)**
+> Load/Create/Request the Global ModData on the client, defined in our Config.